ArieKz/troubleshoot-firewall/README.md

 <h1>Inspecting Network Protocols: Troubleshoot Firewall-Network Traffic Issues</h1>
-This tutorial follows the creation and deployment of Virtual Machines- observation of Network traffic within the public cloud computing platform Microsoft Azure.
-During a recreation of the Lab the following Network Issue prevented me from completing the task at hand.
-This is the process I folllowed to resolve the No Return/Reply Ping response error.<br />
+This tutorial follows the creation and deployment of virtual machines, observing network traffic within the public cloud computing platform Microsoft Azure.
+During a recreation of a networking lab, the following Connectivity Issue prevented me from completing the task at hand.
+This is the process I followed to resolve the No Return/Reply Ping response error.<br />

 <h2>Environments and Technologies Used</h2>